lammps/lammps/doc/src/Fortran.rst

 .. code-block:: bash

    mpifort -o testlib.x lammps.f90 testlib.f90 -L. -llammps

-Please note, that the MPI compiler wrapper is only required when the calling the library from an MPI parallel code.
+Please note that the MPI compiler wrapper is only required when the calling the library from an MPI-parallelized program.
 Otherwise, using the fortran compiler (gfortran, ifort, flang, etc.) will suffice.
-It may be necessary to link to additional libraries depending on how LAMMPS was configured and whether the LAMMPS library :doc:`was compiled as a static or shared library <Build_link>`.
+It may be necessary to link to additional libraries, depending on how LAMMPS was configured and whether the LAMMPS library :doc:`was compiled as a static or dynamic library <Build_link>`.

-If the LAMMPS library itself has been compiled with MPI support, the resulting executable will still be able to run LAMMPS in parallel with ``mpirun`` or equivalent.
-Please also note that the order of the source files matters: the ``lammps.f90`` file needs to be compiled first, since it provides the ``LIBLAMMPS`` module that is imported by the Fortran code using the interface.
-A working example code can be found together with equivalent examples in C and C++ in the ``examples/COUPLE/simple`` folder of the LAMMPS distribution.
+If the LAMMPS library itself has been compiled with MPI support, the resulting executable will still be able to run LAMMPS in parallel with ``mpiexec`` or equivalent.
+Please also note that the order of the source files matters: the ``lammps.f90`` file needs to be compiled first, since it provides the ``LIBLAMMPS`` module that is imported by the Fortran code that uses the interface.
+A working example can be found together with equivalent examples in C and C++ in the ``examples/COUPLE/simple`` folder of the LAMMPS distribution.